-The essay, essentially completed two years ago, is also an impassioned plea for open-minded and imaginative curiosity about America's cultural geography.
+The essay is also an impassioned plea for open-minded and imaginative curiosity about America's cultural geography.

 I designed the essay to be a little like Monty Python's Flying Circus — that is, like a revue.
 The curtain opens on a scene that turns out to be another curtain that opens to reveal a different scene that also becomes a curtain, and so on.
 If you get bored with my essay, don't worry — it will take off in another direction soon.